Spanish phonology: Prosody

 Spanish is usually considered a syllable-timed language.
 Even so, stressed syllables may be up to 50% longer in duration than non-stressed syllables.
 Although pitch, duration, and loudness contribute to the perception of stress, pitch is the most important in isolation.

 Primary stress falls on the penultima (second-last syllable) 80% of the time.
 The other 20% of the time, stress falls on the ultima (last syllable) or on the antepenultima (third-last syllable).
-There are numerous minimal pairs that contrast solely in stress, such as /[ˈsaβana]/ sábana ('sheet') and /[saˈβana]/ sabana ('savannah'), as well as /[ˈlimite]/ límite ('boundary'), /[liˈmite]/ limite ('[that] they (sg.) limit') and /[limiˈte]/ limité ('I limited').
+There are numerous minimal pairs that contrast solely in stress, such as /[ˈsaβana]/ sábana ('sheet') and /[saˈβana]/ sabana ('savannah'), as well as /[ˈlimite]/ límite ('boundary'), /[liˈmite]/ limite ('limit' (1st/3rd sg. pres. subjunctive) and /[limiˈte]/ limité ('I limited').

 Nonverbs are generally stressed on the penultimate syllable if they end in a vowel, and on the final syllable if they end in a consonant.
 Exceptions are marked orthographically (see below), and regular words are underlyingly phonologically marked with a stress feature [+stress].
 There are exceptions to these tendencies, particularly learned words from Greek and Latin that feature antepenultimate stress.

 In writing, stress is marked in certain circumstances with an acute accent (ácido, distinción, etc.).
 This is done according to the mandatory stress rules of Spanish orthography, which parallel the tendencies above (differing with words like distinción) and are defined so as to unequivocally indicate where the stress lies in a given written word.
 An acute accent may also be used to differentiate homophones, such as mi ('my') and mí ('me').
 In such cases, the accent is used on the homophone that normally receives greater stress when it is used in a sentence.

 Lexical stress patterns are different between words carrying verbal and nominal inflection: in addition to the occurrence of verbal affixes with stress (something absent in nominal inflection), underlying stress also differs in that it falls on the last syllable of the inflectional stem in verbal words, while the stem of nominal words may have ultimate or penultimate stress.
 In addition, in sequences of clitics suffixed to a verb, the rightmost clitic may receive secondary stress: búscalo //ˈbuskaˌlo// ('look for it').